SteamRep FAQ

 What is SteamRep?

-SteamRep is a non-profit site that partners with community administrators to improve the safety of game-related trading.
-The site was created by Ðiego and, through the help of trusted volunteers and community admins, it has grown into the most popular scam prevention tool for Steam trading.
+SteamRep is a service of the Online Fraud Prevention Foundation, a registered 501c3 charity non-profit.
+We partner with community administrators to improve the safety of game-related trading.
+Through the help of trusted volunteers and community admins, it has grown into the most popular fraud prevention tool for Steam trading.

-It's important to note that SteamRep is an independent site and has no affiliation with Valve Software or its products and services.
+It's important to note that SteamRep has no affiliation with Valve Software or its products and services.

 How does SteamRep work?

-We gather scammer reports from a number of high-profile trade communities.
+We gather fraud reports from a number of high-profile trade communities.
 You find the person's steam profile link (custom URL, profile link, steam ID) and enter it into our database, and click on CHECK.
-SteamRep will display results regarding a person's status, whether it is negative (Scammer, Caution),or positive (Trusted Seller, Donator, Admin).
+SteamRep will display results regarding a person's status, whether it is negative (Banned, Caution), or positive (Middleman, Admin), or neutral (Donator, No special reputation).
 No feedback displays as Neutral, which doesn't mean they are proven or not - there is just no feedback to date.
 When trading with a Neutral trader, you should also take other factors into account whether to trust the trader or not, look at rep threads, check for impersonation, play time, suspicious name change history, join date, or anything else related.

-A scammer is anyone that uses deception, thievery, lies, or anything that is underhanded to take advantage of or steal from another trader.
-See below for more comprehensive list of what qualifies for SCAMMER status.
+A banned user is anyone that uses deception, thievery, lies, or anything that is underhanded to take advantage of or steal from another trader.
+See below for more comprehensive list of what qualifies for being banned for fraud.

-Why am I marked as a SCAMMER for my reputation?
+Why am I marked as BANNED for my reputation?

-SteamRep and/or other communities decided to ban you for scamming.
-We honor the bans of a number of groups for the marking of scammers, simply because we don't get all the reports.
+SteamRep and/or other communities decided to ban you for fraud.
+We honor the bans of a number of groups for the marking of fraud, simply because we don't get all the reports.
 Traders are spread out and report to their community of choice.
 We do not overturn bans unless that group does.

 Why am I marked as a CAUTION for my reputation?

-These marks are given for shady or fraudulent trading practices where evidence or circumstances do not warrant a full SCAMMER tag.
-These may be temporarily applied as a notice to speak with SteamRep admins as part of an investigation or as a first offense warning.
+These marks are given for shady or fraudulent trading practices where evidence or circumstances do not warrant a full ban.
+These are provided at administrator discretion to help protect community traders from risk.
+Note that a cautionary reputation may be temporarily applied as a notice to speak with admins as part of an investigation or as a first offense warning.

 How can I get my reputation cleared of bad marks?

 First of all, you need to address the source of the scammer tag on you.
-If you were, for example, marked 'UTC SCAMMER' on UTC, you will have to appeal to UTC first.
-Only if accepted, you must then appeal to SteamRep for tag removal @ http://forums.steamrep.com/forums/appeal.
+If you were, for example, marked 'BANNED BY MTC' on Mann Co Trading, you will have to appeal to MTC first.
+Only if accepted, you must then appeal to SteamRep for ban removal @ http://forums.steamrep.com/forums/appeal.
 Everyone has one chance to appeal their tag, so make it count.
-Read "Scammer Appeals" for more information.
+Read "Ban Appeals" for more information.

 Who are the SteamRep admins?

-See the bottom right portion of the steamrep.com pages; all SteamRep admins are linked.
+See the bottom of the steamrep.com pages; all SteamRep admins are linked from there.

 If I have another question, who do I ask?